Table of Contents[Hide][Show]

 Use whitening strips.
 Whitening strips tend to work well on younger people who have teeth that are already in good shape and are straight.
 If you have crowded and crooked teeth, whitening strips won’t work very well.

-The way to do it: put a 10% carbamide peroxide gel supplied by your dentist in the tray and then wear the trays for 1-2 hours each day.
+Put a 10% carbamide peroxide gel supplied by your dentist in the tray, then wear the trays for 1-2 hours each day.
 Some people see results within days, others two weeks.
 You can also buy replacement whitening gel online.

 Keep Your Smile White for the Rest of Your Life